SinghAnshuman11/Snake-Game/README.md

 - Game-over detection for wall and self-collision
 - Increasing difficulty as the score rises
 - Responsive controls using both Arrow Keys and Movement Buttons
-- (NEW) Added Mobile Compatibility using Movement Buutons!
+- (NEW) Added Mobile Compatibility using Movement Buttons!

 ## Technologies Used